greengorych/wsl-configurations/defaults/wsl.conf/README.md

 ## Overview

-This is a fully commented [`wsl.conf`](https://github.com/greengorych/wsl-configurations/blob/main/defaults/wsl.conf/wsl.conf) configuration file, designed to match the standard behavior of WSL instances, as if it were part of the default distribution installation.
+This is a fully commented [`wsl.conf`](https://github.com/greengorych/wsl-configurations/blob/main/defaults/wsl.conf/wsl.conf) configuration file, designed to reflect the standard behavior of WSL instances, as if it were included with a default distribution installation.
 It provides detailed explanations for each section and parameter, including default values, available options, and dependencies, making it easier to understand and customize your configuration.

 >[!NOTE]
 >In this document, the term "instance" refers to an installed and running WSL distribution with its own filesystem and settings.